 While Microsoft will definitely add free games to the final version (RTM) of Windows 8, many users who have moved from Windows 7 to Windows 8 CP are missing the popular Chess, FreeCell, Hearts, Solitaire, Spider Solitaire, Minesweeper, Mahjong Titans, and Purble Place games.
 So, how to play all these games in Windows 8 as well?

 One can’t play these games just by copying the executable from Windows 7 to Windows 8.
 You need to edit one or more system files!
 As every Windows 8 can’t manually edit these files, Tito@MDL has created a small utility that lets you use all free Windows 7 games in Windows 8 as well.

 Play Windows 7 games in Windows 8

 Step 1: Start the procedure by copying Microsoft Games folder from your Windows 7 drive to Windows 8.
 That is, navigate to Program Files folder present in the installation drive and copy Microsoft Games folder to Programs Files folder in your Windows 8 drive.
 Please note that you need to copy games from a working x86 Windows 7 machine only.

 Note that x64 users need to copy Microsoft Games folder to Program Files (x86) folder.

 Step 2: In your Windows 7 machine, navigate to Windows\System32 folder.
 Copy cardgames.dll files into the game’s folder (in Windows 8 drive) that you wish to play.

-For instance, if you want to play Chess game, you need to copy cardgames.dll file to Chess folder present under C:\Program Files\Microsoft Games.
-And if you want to play all games, you will need to copy the dll files to all folders one by one.
+For instance, if you want to play the Chess game, you need to copy the cardgames.dll file to Chess folder present under C:\Program Files\Microsoft Games.
+And if you want to play all the games, you will need to copy the DLL files to all folders one by one.